google/symphony-gcp/k8s-operator/README.md

 - pip
 - Kubernetes cluster for testing (minikube, kind, etc.)

-These instructions describ the use of `uv`, an extremely fast Python package manager.
+These instructions describe the use of `uv`, an extremely fast Python package manager.
 While using `uv` is highly recommended, it is not strictly required.

 ### <a id="installation"></a>Installation